Em1tt/ametrine.host/README.md

 ## About

 ### Company
-**Amethyst.host** is a transparent hosting company, owned by @Em1tt.
+**Ametrine.host** is a transparent hosting company, owned by @Em1tt.
 This GitHub repository is open to public to further support our transparency claims.

 ### Our Goal
 We strive to provide the cheapest but most exclusive feel to our service, that's why we're prioritizing customer satisfaction over profits.

 ### Copyright & Licensing
-If you're a maintainer of any packages we have used in our code and wish to have your code removed, or something altered, please contact us on **admin@amethyst.host** or open a **GitHub issue**.
+If you're a maintainer of any packages we have used in our code and wish to have your code removed, or something altered, please contact us on **admin@ametrine.host** or open a **GitHub issue**.

 ### Maintainers
 * @Em1tt - Fullstack, CEO